Skin food: eating for beautiful skin

 People with dermatitis or eczema will often have underlying digestive concerns.
 Food intolerances can be a reason for skin flares, as can stress and the affect of stress on the digestive system.

 All of the previous advice about nutrition for skin can benefit dermatitis, as can keeping a food diary and trialling an elimination diet to discover any foods that are compromising the digestive system and leading to skin eruptions.
 Dairy products and gluten containing foods are often, but not always, foods that contribute to dermatitis and eczema.

-People with dermatitis can additionally benefit from introducing foods to heal both the gut and the skin.
-A naturopath will be able to help you with this while also gently providing support to the skin and digestive system.
+People with dermatitis can additionally benefit from introducing foods to heal any gut dysbiosis and the skin.
+A naturopath will be able to help you decide if your digestive microbiome needs support, while also gently providing support to the skin and digestive system with whole foods.

 Psoriasis is an auto-immune condition where skin cells build up and cause redness, itching and scaling.
 Psoriasis is often exacerbated by stress, such as work pressures or exams.

 Because psoriasis has both auto-immune and stress component, foods recommended for psoriasis suffers include many of the above foods as well as foods and herbal medicines to support the immune system, the gut microbiome and the nervous system response to stress.
 Seeking help from a naturopath can help to improve this condition.